alexandear/alexandear.github.io/content/posts/2025-01-31-go-simple-contrib.md

 ### 5. Fix a typo

-Open `doc/go_spec.html` in your favorite editor and finally fix the typo.
+Open `doc/go_spec.html` in your editor and fix the typo.

-{{< figure src="/img/2025-01-31-go-simple-contrib/fix-spec-typo.png" width="80%" caption="Go spec in the VS Code" >}}
+{{< figure src="/img/2025-01-31-go-simple-contrib/fix-spec-typo.png" width="80%" caption="Go spec in VS Code" >}}

-Create a commit in the branch `spec-fix-typo` with the following command:
+Create a commit on the branch `spec-fix-typo` with the following command:

 ```sh
 $ git add . && git codereview change spec-fix-typo